zhm86/NX-IPS-romfs-compilation/README.md

 * Only open issues to report problems like crashes, graphical glitches, sound problems, etc. It's not a place to post request, they will be ignored.

-* When opening a new issue make sure you are using the latest version of the game, old versions are unsuported.
+* When opening a new issue make sure you are using the latest version of the game, old versions are unsupported.

 * Make sure add all the relevant information about the issue include all possible details.